 Albany students select orange and black as school colors to honor President Elbert Condit’s alma mater, Princeton.

 Albany Collegiate Institute officially becomes Albany College.

-Albany campus closes with June graduation.
-The remaining students and faculty move to the Portland campus.
+Albany campus closes with June graduation and the remaining students and faculty move to Portland.

-Lewis & Clark establishes its first graduate program, offering a master’s degree in secondary education.
+The college establishes its first graduate program, a master’s degree in secondary education.